Cook Islands: Geography

 The Cook Islands are in the South Pacific Ocean, north-east of New Zealand, between American Samoa and French Polynesia.
 There are 15 major islands spread over 2200000 km2 of ocean, divided into two distinct groups: the Southern Cook Islands and the Northern Cook Islands of coral atolls.

 The islands were formed by volcanic activity; the northern group is older and consists of six atolls, which are sunken volcanoes topped by coral growth.
 The climate is moderate to tropical.
 The Cook Islands consist of 15 islands and two reefs.
 From March to December, the Cook Islands are in the path of tropical cyclones, the most notable of which were the cyclones Martin and Percy.
 Two terrestrial ecoregions lie within the islands' territory: the Central Polynesian tropical moist forests and the Cook Islands tropical moist forests.

-Note: The table is ordered from north to south.
-Population figures from the 2016 census.
+The table is ordered from north to south.
+Figures are from the 2021 census.